 We chose to have a picnic lunch at the General Store.
 The store has a few pre-made sandwiches, chips, etc. This is also where you will find coin-operated laundry (closes at 4:30), and showers if you are camping.
 There are picnic tables spread out under pine trees so you can comfortably sit at a table in the shade without being on top of other people.

 There are also 3 or 4 outside tables on the patio as you enter Bryce Canyon Lodge where you could eat a picnic lunch.

 The drive to Rainbow Point is 18 miles one way.
 You’ll want to go slow to watch for wildlife and stop at the viewpoints along the way.
 We recommend stoping at Fairview Point/Piracy Point on the way out, then continuing to the end of the road where you’ll find Rainbow Point and Yovimpa Point.

 You’ll then have a better sense of the time available to you and can stop at the other viewpoints on your way back toward the center of the park.
 This also means you’ll be pulling off the road to your right, making entering and exiting parking lots easier.

 Fairview and Piracy Point give you a great introduction to Bryce Canyon.
 We had the short walkway out to Piracy Point to ourselves.
 It was quiet, with the strong smell of the pine trees, a gentle wind, and scampering squirrels.
 You have views of the canyon, but also of the mountains beyond.

-Rainbow Point is elevation 9,115 feet.
+Rainbow Point is at an elevation 9,115 feet.
 It is an impressive vista, with the shifting sunlight hitting the rocks below.
 Later afternoon is a great time to visit as you’ll have deeper shadows and highlights on the rocks.